WarwickTechCrew/tc-website-wiki/wiki/06-directories/04-tech-socs.md

 Probably the society that's closest in what we do.
-AdamRMS was originally written for them, and we totally didn't steal the idea for a [Docusaurus based website](https://yorktechsoc.org/docs/category/where-we-work) from them either (as well as the idea of hires assistants)!
-They have a whole drama studio with dressing rooms and storage to themselves on the York campus, which is very cool.
+AdamRMS was originally written for them, and we totally didn't steal the idea for a [Docusaurus based website](https://yorktechsoc.org/docs/category/where-we-work) from them either (as well as the idea of hires assistants)! ~~They have a whole drama studio with dressing rooms and storage to themselves on the York campus, which is very cool.~~ Their building got mothballed :(

 ## [York DramaSoc](https://www.yorkdramasoc.com/)